-• Target Annual Incentive Compensation Opportunities.
-In November 2012, in connection with its review of our executive compensation program, our compensation committee approved adjustments to the target annual incentive compensation opportunity of our Named Executive Officers to be effective November 1, 2012, as set forth in the table below.
-Prior to the adjustment, the total cash compensation (i.e., base salary plus total target incentive compensation opportunity) for each Named Executive Officer was below the 25th percentile for a comparable executive in our compensation peer group.
-Therefore, consistent with our philosophy of a progressive movement towards the 60th percentile of the competitive market, our compensation committee approved increases in the target incentive compensation opportunity (as a percentage of base salary) for (i) our Chief Executive Officer from 50% to 100%; and (ii) for our other Named Executive Officers from 30% to 40%.
-After the adjustments, our Named Executive Officers remained below the 60th percentile for total cash compensation.
+Target Annual Incentive Compensation Opportunities.
+In November 2013, in connection with its review of our executive compensation program, our compensation committee approved adjustments to the target annual incentive compensation opportunities of our Named Executive Officers to be effective November 1, 2013, as set forth in the table below.
+Prior to the adjustment, the total cash compensation (i.e., base salary plus target annual incentive compensation opportunity) for each Named Executive Officer was below the 25th percentile for a comparable executive at the companies in our compensation peer group.
+Therefore, consistent with our philosophy of a progressive movement towards the 60th percentile for target total cash compensation opportunity in our compensation peer group, our compensation committee approved increases in the target annual incentive compensation opportunity (as a percentage of base salary) for our Named Executive Officers other than our Chief Executive Officer and Mr. Xu from 40% to 50%.
+Our Chief Executive Officer's base salary increase was more significant than our other Named Executive Officers, so the dollar amount of his target annual incentive compensation opportunity increased substantially even though his annual target opportunity as a percentage of base salary did not change.
+Mr. Xu was not an executive officer at the time of the November 2013 adjustment; accordingly he did not receive an increase in his target annual incentive compensation opportunity as a percentage of base salary at that time.
+However, in connection with his promotion and effective as of the second semi-annual payment date for fiscal 2014, Mr. Xu's target annual incentive compensation opportunity was increased from 30% to 50% of his base salary.
+After the adjustments, our Named Executive Officers remained below, but progressed closer to, the 60th percentile for total cash compensation opportunity.
 Our compensation committee anticipates a multi-year progression before total cash compensation to our Named Executive Officers reaches the targeted level.
-The target annual cash incentive compensation opportunities established under the Fiscal 2013 Incentive Compensation Plan for our Named Executive Officers were:
+For clarity, the adjustments approved in November 2013 were effective as of the 2nd quarter of fiscal 2014 and the incentive compensation opportunities for the 1st quarter of fiscal 2014 were the same as those at the end of fiscal 2013.
+The target annual cash incentive compensation opportunities established under the Fiscal 2014 Incentive Compensation Plan for our Named Executive Officers were: